Discovering Authenticity in the Guatemalan Highlands

 It was the first time I felt the call to live with purpose and nurture my own passions with intention.

-Arriving in the mountainside town of San Juan Comalapa, I didn’t speak Spanish better than a high school level nor know where we were on a map.
+Arriving in the mountainside town of San Juan Comalapa in the Guatemalan Highlands, I didn’t speak Spanish better than a high school level, nor know where we were on a map.
 My role as a volunteer at a natural building school, Long Way Home, was to help build a new office structure using green building principles.

 Day one, I showed up with gloves and boots on, ready to make a difference, and after 2 hours of pick-axing the dirt to clear a path for a retaining wall, my hands were blistered and clearly couldn’t hack manual labor.

-So we switched gears and I helped file the historical documents, receipts, photos, and more to assist in the formalization of their Organización Non-Gubernamental (ONG), taking that go-getter attitude to a more familiar role.
+So we switched gears and I helped file the historical documents, receipts, photos, and more to assist in the formalization of their Organización Non-Gubernamental (ONG), taking that go-getter attitude to a more familiar role here in the Guatemalan Highlands.

 Aside from the minor workflow upset (aka delicate hands), something about that first month in Comalapa fueled what had been lacking in my life: a sense of purpose, community driven work and lifestyle, and the opportunity to make a difference.

-Walking the market, streets lined with produce picked that morning by the families who traveled at dawn to set up, it felt rewarding to know directly where my money was going and navigate learning who to visit for what.
+Walking the market in the Guatemalan Highlands, streets lined with produce picked that morning by the families who traveled at dawn to set up, it felt rewarding to know directly where my money was going and navigate learning who to visit for what.
 Slowly, a routine was established of which stalls to stop into, who to say hello to along the way, and how to haggle for fair prices.

 Everything was close.
 Your launderer was your tienda owner who also made your tortillas, and still had dinner ready on the table for their family.
 Everyone had a story of hardship, some of good fortune and blessings, with most seemingly grateful to share a glimpse into their lives and tell their story.

-The common thread was a sense of community.
+The common thread was a sense of community here in the Guatemalan Highlands.
 To say “buen dia” (good morning) on the street required a return greeting.
-If you saw someone struggling you stepped in to help, make sure they were good, then continue on your way.
+If you saw someone struggling, you stepped in to help, make sure they were good, then continued on your way.

 Before the end of my time at Long Way Home, a buddy visited majestic Lake Atitlan and asked me to come along.
 A few of their friends from around the country were traveling to celebrate the twenty-first birthday of La Iguana Perdida, a staple hostel for any traveler to the region.
-After initially declining, they told me to “get off my high horse” and to the Lake.
-There, I fell in love with an extraordinary group of young entrepreneurial types with hearts focused on empowering the local community balanced with living life to the fullest.
-I found members of a tribe I so wanted to be a part of.
+After initially declining, they told me to “get off my high horse” and go to the Lake.
+There, I fell in love with an extraordinary group of young entrepreneurial types with hearts focused on empowering the local community, balanced with living life to the fullest.
+I found members of a tribe I so wanted to be a part of in the Guatemalan Highlands.

-Since, I’ve traveled along the “gringo highway,” from Xela to Guatemala City learning all I can about the country.
+Since I’ve traveled along the “gringo highway,” from Xela to Guatemala City, learning all I can about the country.
 Along the way, paths have crossed with countless ONG/NGOs, businesses, and organizations that were addressing social and environmental needs, actively offering solutions to improve the quality of life in their communities.
-It was mind-blowing to see the amount of effort being poured into innovation and resourcefulness.
+It was mind-blowing to see the amount of effort being poured into Guatemala's innovation and resourcefulness.

 Quixaya, San Lucas Toliman